History of HIV/AIDS: 1977: Grethe Rask

-Grethe Rask was a Danish surgeon who traveled to Zaïre in 1964 then again in 1972 to aid the sick.
+Grethe Rask was a Danish surgeon who traveled to Zaire in 1964 then again in 1972 to aid the sick.
 She was likely directly exposed to blood from many Congolese patients, one of whom infected her.
-She became unwell from 1974, then returned to Denmark in 1977, with her colleagues baffled by her symptoms.
+She became unwell in 1974, then returned to Denmark in 1977, with her colleagues baffled by her symptoms.
 She died of pneumocystis pneumonia in December 1977.
 Her tissues were examined and tested by her colleagues and found positive in 1987.

 Spread to the Western Hemisphere

 HIV-1 strains were once thought to have arrived in New York City from Haiti around 1971.
 It spread from New York City to San Francisco around 1976.

 HIV-1 is believed to have arrived in Haiti from central Africa, possibly from the Democratic Republic of the Congo around 1967.
 The current consensus is that HIV was introduced to Haiti by an unknown individual or individuals who contracted it while working in the Democratic Republic of the Congo circa 1966.
 A mini-epidemic followed, and circa 1969, yet another unknown individual took HIV from Haiti to the United States.
 The vast majority of cases of AIDS outside sub-Saharan Africa can be traced back to that single patient.
+Luckner Cambronne, as a high-ranking political figure in the islands' regime, was running a blood plasma center in Port-au-Prince.
+With poor hygiene standards he managed to export 1,600 gallons of plasma to the United States a month.
+Without appropriate preventive action, the disease easily transferred from one donor to another through the reuse of blood tubing.
 Later, numerous unrelated incidents of AIDS among Haitian immigrants to the U.S. were recorded in the early 1980s.
 Also, as evidenced by the case of Robert Rayford, isolated occurrences of this infection may have been emerging as early as 1966.
 The virus eventually entered gay male communities in large United States cities, where a combination of casual, multi-partner sexual activity (with individuals reportedly averaging over 11 unprotected sexual partners per year) and relatively high transmission rates associated with anal intercourse allowed it to spread explosively enough to finally be noticed.

 Because of the long incubation period of HIV (up to a decade or longer) before symptoms of AIDS appear, and because of the initially low incidence, HIV was not noticed at first.
 By the time the first reported cases of AIDS were found in large United States cities, the prevalence of HIV infection in some communities had passed 5%.
 Worldwide, HIV infection has spread from urban to rural areas, and has appeared in regions such as China and India.